7 Signs You Need New Glasses (That Have Nothing to Do with Blurry Vision)

 It’s been more than a year since your last eye exam

 “Once a year is about the amount of time to take your prescription to change if it’s going to,” says Dr. Garg.
 Eventually your prescription will become more stable and you can wait two or three years between checkups, but she recommends most people get an eye exam once a year, unless your doctor asks you to come in sooner.
-(Related: Avoid these makeup mistakes glasses wearers make.)
+(Related: Here's what eye experts won't tell you about glasses.)